-- Important areas for biodiversity and ecological structures at the operation site/farm and adjacent to it e.g., water bodies including: - Protected areas.
-(Source for areas protected by public/community, national and regional laws) (number and size "m2") - Semi natural habitats such as biotope, corridors, fallow land, hedges, shrubs, trees (number and size "m2")
+- Important areas for biodiversity and ecological structures at the operation site/farm and adjacent to it. (e.g. water bodies), including: - Protected areas.
+(Source for areas protected by public/ community, national and regional laws) (number and size "m2") - Semi natural habitats such as biotope, corridors, fallow land, hedges, shrubs, trees (number and size "m2")

-- Location of water bodies, swamps, wetlands, rivers, streams and springs plus an indication as to which of these are protected by riparian areas or patches of indigenous vegetation, as well as information on the water holding status at different times of the year (number and size "m2") - Location of other areas of natural vegetation within the farm (number and size "m2/ha") - Location of areas on the farm that are not used for production (number and size "m2/ha") - Location of areas that are used for production/ sourcing (number and size "m2/ha") - Boundary areas, for example between fields or at field edges or roadsides that may already be, or have the potential to become, wildlife corridors (number and size "m2") - Endemic animal and plant species on your farm or adjacent to it - Animal and plant species classified by the government as a protected species or have been placed on a national Red List and/or the Red List of IUCN (www.iucnredlist. org) (number of species) - List of biodiversity measures already implemented (number and kind of measure; see for further information the section of biodiversity measures) - List of biodiversity friendly farming practices for more biodiversity already implemented (number and kind of measure; see for further information the chapter Very Good Agricultural Practices for More Biodiversity)
+- Location of other areas of natural vegetation within the farm (number and size "m2/ha") - Location of areas on the farm that are not used for production (number and size "m2/ha") - Location of areas that are used for production/ sourcing (number and size "m2/ha") - Boundary areas, for example between fields or at field edges or roadsides that may already be, or have the potential to become, wildlife corridors (number and size "m2") - Endemic animal and plant species on your farm or adjacent to it - Animal and plant species classified by the government as a protected species or have been placed on a national Red List and/or the Red List of IUCN (www.iucnredlist.org) (number of species) - List of biodiversity measures already implemented (number and kind of measure; see for further information the section of biodiversity measures) - List of biodiversity friendly farming practices for more biodiversity already implemented (number and kind of measure; see for further information the chapter Agroecological Practices for More Biodiversity)